This article covers counselling assessments for LGBT Individuals.

 - If therapy seems contra-indicated, the therapist and client may discuss alternatives including a referral to a colleague or other agency.

-As a BACP Accredited counsellor in private practice, I do my own assessments (as opposed to a client meeting with a third-party assessor as in some agencies).
+As an accredited counsellor in private practice, I do my own assessments (as opposed to a client meeting with a third-party assessor, as in some counselling agencies).

-You and I will meet either in my Southsea office or we will meet via Skype depending on where you want to begin counselling.
+You and I will meet either in my Portsmouth & Southsea office or we will meet via Skype depending on where you want to begin counselling.

 As to the assessment process itself, mostly I am interested in hearing what you have to say about why you think you would like to work with me as a counsellor.
 I will also check to see if my methods of counselling work for you (eg my style of questions or my therapeutic model).